Inverse mean curvature flow and Ricci-pinched three-manifolds: Introduction

-The goal of this paper is to provide a new proof based on inverse mean curvature flow of Theorem \ref{main result 0} under the additional assumption that $(M,g)$ has positive asymptotic volume ratio. \begin{thm} Let $(M,g)$ be a complete, connected, non-compact Riemannian three-manifold that is Ricci-pinched.
-If $(M,g)$ has positive asymptotic volume ratio, then $(M,g)$ is isometric to flat $\mathbb{R}^3$. \end{thm} \begin{rema} In conjunction with the results of J.~Lott \cite{lott} and of M.-C.~Lee and P.~Topping \cite{leetopping}, Theorem \ref{main result} provides a new proof of Theorem \ref{main result 0}. \end{rema} \begin{rema} Our technique extends to the case where $(M,g)$ has superquadratic volume growth; see Theorem \ref{main result 2}. \end{rema} We now outline the proof of Theorem \ref{main result}.
+The goal of this paper is to provide a new proof based on inverse mean curvature flow of Theorem \ref{main result 0} under the additional assumption that $(M,g)$ has positive asymptotic volume ratio. \begin{thm} Let $(M,g)$ be a noncompact, connected, complete Riemannian three-manifold that is Ricci-pinched.
+If $(M,g)$ has positive asymptotic volume ratio, then $(M,g)$ is isometric to flat $\mathbb{R}^3$. \end{thm} \begin{rema} In conjunction with the results of J.~Lott \cite{lott} and of M.-C.~Lee and P.~Topping \cite{leetopping}, Theorem \ref{main result} gives a new proof of Theorem \ref{main result 0}. \end{rema} \begin{rema} Our technique extends to the case where $(M,g)$ has superquadratic volume growth and the volume of geodesic unit balls in $(M,g)$ is noncollapsed; see Theorem \ref{main result 2}. \end{rema} We now outline the proof of Theorem \ref{main result}.
 Suppose, for a contradiction, that $(M,g)$ is not flat.
-Since $(M,g)$ has non-negative Ricci curvature and is Ricci-pinched, the scalar curvature of $(M,g)$ must be strictly positive at one point.
-It follows that there is a closed outward-minimizing hypersurface $\Sigma\subset M$ such that
+Since $(M,g)$ has nonnegative Ricci curvature and is Ricci-pinched, the scalar curvature of $(M,g)$ must be strictly positive at one point.
+It follows that there is a closed, connected, outward-minimizing surface $\Sigma\subset M$ such that